 We recommend hiring reputable and experienced product liability lawyers to help you file a product liability lawsuit.
 Product liability lawyers will not charge anything until they win your case.
 They will represent you in court.
 And they understand time limits.

 At Mike Bell, we have experienced and highly skilled product liability lawyers and resources to take on any product manufacturer.
 Our product liability attorneys will protect your rights.
 We will ensure the other party will not take advantage of you.
-Contact our personal injury firm today at 866-6MB-WINS for a free no-obligation case review.
+Contact our personal injury firm today at 334-666-5000 for a free no-obligation case review.